Welcome to Summer Learning

 The Summer Learning program in School District 43 provides engaging learning opportunities for students in Grades 1 through 12.
 All courses are taught by certified teachers and are tuition free for students meeting the usual BC residency requirements.

-The Summer Learning program in School District 43 will be offering a full line up of courses and providing engaging learning opportunities for students in Grades 1 through 12.
+Again this year the Summer Learning program in School District 43 will be offering a full line up of courses and providing engaging learning opportunities to meet the needs of students in Grades 1 through 12 (as of September 2020).
 All courses are taught by certified teachers and are tuition free for students meeting the usual BC residency requirements.
-I would like to extend a special welcome to our fourteenth summer site, Smiling Creek Elementary!
-Again this summer we will be offering a full line up of courses to meet the needs of students in Grades 1 through 12 (as of September 2019).
-All courses offered in Summer Learning 2019 will align with the BC curriculum.
+All courses offered in Summer Learning 2020 will align with the BC curriculum.
 Have a great Summer!

 Principal - SD43 Summer Learning